Gilgamesh-lzq/Hammer-spoon-script/README.md

 I have made a lot of changes to the reference code according to my own needs, including fixing some bugs and enhancing code readability.
 You can also refer to [Official Document](http://www.hammerspoon.org/docs/) to make a script that suits you.

+Besides, I also uploaded karabiner's profile.
+You can use key mapping happily by replacing it with `~/.config/karabiner/karabiner.json` in your user directory.

 ## My design
 I don't use Do Not Disturb Mode, so I used Karabiner to map f6 to a non-existent key f19, and then bound f19 to the entry and exit keys of markdown mode.
 It is worth mentioning that I think the shortcut key of typora is convenient enough.
 The script markdown mode that automatically exits will not help me, so I decided to change it to no automatic exit, so that continuous operation can enhance efficiency.